WoodenMaiden/agrold_dev_deploy/terraform/README.md

 |- variables.tf # Variables declaration
 ```

-## "Okay nice but what about variables?"
+## "Okay nice but..."
 > I want to add something to the conf, where do I put it?
 Directly in helm charts? in `variables.tf` ?

 The rule is simple:

->If this is something that is confidential (password), or something that might change (IP, hostname...), put it in `variables.tf` and use the [`set`](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#set) argument of the helm provider to override chart's value.
->Else just write in in the chart directly
+> If this is something that is confidential (password), or something that might change a lot (IP, hostname...), put it in `variables.tf` and use the [`set_sensitive`](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#set_sensitive) argument of the helm provider to override chart's value.
+If it only changes depending on your environment (for example the charts deployed), just `set` and change your ressources.
+Else just write in in the chart directly

 Of course if there is any problem feel free to contact me at yann.pomie@ird.fr